 Two years ago, the authorities in Baltimore were very happy with the short-term trend they had seen in January with regards to homicides: "Still, the decline in deaths is welcome and gives the city a strong start in its efforts to reverse the trend that left 344 dead in 2015.
 That was the second-highest homicide… Continue reading The Shortsightedness About Homicides in Baltimore

 What follows is a list of homicides occurring in Baltimore City as reported by the Baltimore Police Department through their media advisories on social media (Facebook and/or Twitter).
 Additional information collected via news sources or other publicly available sources will be marked accordingly.
-LAST UPDATE: January 13, 2018.
-8:30 AM Eastern.
-Summary 2018 Total Count:… Continue reading 2018 Homicide Analysis
+LAST UPDATE: April 7, 2018.
+7:30 PM Eastern.
+Total Count = 60… Continue reading 2018 Homicide Analysis

 Conventional wisdom says that poverty and crime go hand-in-hand.
 The theory goes that poor people have no option but to commit crimes in order to gain wealth, or survive.
 Or that the authorities criminalize "undesirable" behavior of the poor and disadvantaged, thus increasing crime rates within marginalized populations.
 (Think of all the "crimes" of jaywalking… Continue reading Homicides and Poverty in Baltimore City in 2016